Skip to main content

 Verdict

-Kuruma Zushi is one of the most seriously respected sushi addresses in New York City, and it has held that position for decades.
-Ranked #102 in 2023, #112 in 2024, and #122 in 2025 on the Opinionated About Dining Leading Restaurants in North America list, it sits in consistent company with the country's leading Japanese dining rooms.
+Kuruma Zushi is one of the most seriously respected sushi addresses in New York City, it has held that position for decades.
+Ranked #102 in 2023, #112 in 2024, #122 in 2025 on the Opinionated About Dining Leading Restaurants in North America list, it sits in consistent company with the country's leading Japanese dining rooms.
 If you are looking for traditional Edomae sushi in Midtown, this is your most reliable answer.
-Book it for a weekday lunch or dinner, Monday through Friday — the restaurant is closed on weekends, which shapes how you should plan around it.
+Book it for a weekday lunch or dinner, Monday through Friday; the restaurant is closed on weekends, which shapes how you should plan around it.

 The Space and the Experience

 Kuruma Zushi occupies a second-floor room at 7 East 47th Street in Midtown Manhattan, tucked above the street-level noise of the Diamond District.
-The location is deliberately low-key for a restaurant of this caliber — no ground-floor presence, no prominent signage pulling in foot traffic.
+The location is deliberately low-key for a restaurant of this caliber; no ground-floor presence, no prominent signage pulling in foot traffic.
 The room itself is intimate in scale, which means the experience is focused: this is not a venue designed for a loud group dinner or a scene.
 It rewards the kind of attention you bring to a 12-seat counter in Tokyo.
-For the food-focused traveler who has eaten at Harutaka in Tokyo or Sushi Shikon in Hong Kong, the register here will feel immediately familiar: a quiet room, considered pacing, and fish as the single subject of the meal.
+For the food-focused traveler who has eaten at Harutaka in Tokyo or Sushi Shikon in Hong Kong, the register here will feel immediately familiar: a quiet room, considered pacing, fish as the single subject of the meal.

 Chef Toshihiro Uezu has long been the anchor of this address.
 The restaurant's positioning in Midtown, a neighborhood better known for business lunches than destination dining, is part of what keeps it slightly off the radar for first-time visitors to the city.
-That works in your favor on the booking side , Kuruma Zushi is rated Easy to book relative to comparable sushi destinations in New York.
+That works in your favor on the booking side, Kuruma Zushi is rated Easy to book relative to comparable sushi destinations in New York.
 Compare that to Joji or Shion 69 Leonard Street, where securing a reservation requires significantly more lead time.

 When to Go

 The restaurant runs a tight schedule: lunch from 12 to 2 pm and dinner from 5 to 9 pm, Monday through Friday only.
 Saturday and Sunday are closed.
 If you are visiting New York on a weekend-heavy trip, you will need to build a weekday into your itinerary to get here.
-Lunch is worth considering seriously , the room is calmer midday, the pace tends to be more deliberate than a busy dinner service, and for a Midtown address surrounded by office workers, the lunch hour draws a different crowd than the evening.
+Lunch is worth considering seriously, the room is calmer midday, the pace tends to be more deliberate than a busy dinner service, for a Midtown address surrounded by office workers, the lunch hour draws a different crowd than the evening.
 If the choice is purely yours, a weekday lunch gives you the most relaxed version of the experience.

 How It Fits the Midtown Context

 The 47th Street address matters more than it might appear.
 Kuruma Zushi is one of the few destination-level dining rooms in the immediate Diamond District and Rockefeller Center corridor.
-For anyone staying in Midtown , or working nearby , this removes the need to travel downtown or to the West Village for serious sushi.
+For anyone staying in Midtown, or working nearby, this removes the need to travel downtown or to the West Village for serious sushi.
 That practical convenience, combined with the restaurant's track record, makes it a genuine neighborhood anchor for a part of Manhattan that does not have many of them at this level.
 If you are building a New York itinerary and want to go deeper into the city's dining options, see our full New York City restaurants guide, our New York City hotels guide, and our New York City bars guide.

 Practical Details